Multi-National Argo

 Funding mechanisms differ widely between counties and involve over 50 research and operational agencies.
 Each national program has its own priorities but all nations subscribe to the goal of building the global array and to Argo’s open data policy.

-There are three Argo missions: core Argo, BGC Argo and Deep Argo.
+There are four Argo missions: core Argo, BGC Argo, Deep Argo and Polar Argo.
 Core Argo is the temperature/salinity/pressure operational mission that was the original goal the Argo Program.
-BGC Argo measures biogeochemical parameters and is in the pilot phase.
-Deep Argo measures the same parameters as core, but profiles are between 4000 and 6000 m and is also in the pilot phase.
+BGC Argo measures biogeochemical parameters and is building up to a global array.
+Deep Argo measures the same parameters as core, but profiles are between 4000 and 6000 m and is just starting a global array after a pilot phase.
+The Polar Argo Mission focuses on floats deployed in both poles above 60 degrees and is an expansion of the original Argo Program.
 Each national program contributes to the Argo missions differently and this will change as the pilot missions become operational.

 Governance of Argo